dcsoft-yyf/WF2W/readme.md

 We currently provide Simplified Chinese and English versions.
 Users can modify this JS file to use their own language.

-Additionally, MWGA supports the `ComponentResourceManager` type, as shown below:
+Additionally, WF2W supports the `ComponentResourceManager` type, as shown below:

 ```csharp
 private void InitializeComponent()